gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 - Make vs Ninja
 - The type of filesystem in use, and tweaking its settings

 Once the iteration cycle feels ok, the code gets to go under the microscope.
+If the build takes ages, it's not realistic to want to modify the code.

 ## Remove all unnecessary code